- 9.8–13.8 in

 Scaled Quail are highly social and live in large groups (coveys) from September to April, when pairs form and the coveys break up for the breeding season.
 They are good runners and usually run from predators, rarely choosing to fly far.
 At night, they roost in groups on the ground and form a small circle with their heads facing outward.
 When temperatures are cooler, this roosting circle becomes tighter.
 Scaled Quails are monogamous and unmated males call to attract mates throughout the breeding season.

-Scaled Quail populations declined by 2.4 percent per year between 1966 and 2010, resulting in a cumulative decline of 66 percent, according to the North American Breeding Bird Survey.
-Partners in Flight estimates a global breeding population of 5 million, with 52 percent in Mexico , and 48 percent in the U.S. The 2014 State of the Birds Report listed them as a Common Bird in Steep Decline.
-They rate a 9 out of 20 on Partners in Flight Continental Concern Score and are a U.S.-Canada Stewardship species.
+Scaled Quail populations declined by almost 2% per year between 1966 and 2014, resulting in a cumulative decline of 57%, according to the North American Breeding Bird Survey.
+Partners in Flight estimates a global breeding population of 5 million, with 52% in Mexico , and 48% in the U.S. The species rates a 9 out of 20 on Partners in Flight Continental Concern Score.
+Scaled Quail is a U.S.-Canada Stewardship species, and is listed as a Common Bird in Steep Decline on the 2014 State of the Birds Report.
 The main threat to Scaled Quail, along with other upland game birds of the Southwest, is the reduction in food and cover that comes from overgrazing.
 Studies suggest that intensive grazing of a pasture for short periods may be better than year-round grazing, particularly during drought years.
 Ways to improve habitat for Scaled Quail include plowing land, allowing weeds to grow up, or creating brush piles, but not providing supplemental food in the form of grain (judged as too expensive to be practical).
 Arizona, Colorado, Kansas, Oklahoma, New Mexico, and Texas have hunting seasons for Scaled Quail, but hunting does not seem to reduce the species' numbers.